Open and Distance Universities in Canada

 Universities typically requiring you to satisfy normal admission requirements, but who offer an extensive selection of courses or entire undergraduate degrees via distance education.
 Note that even if an entire degree cannot be earned online, often with a Letter of Permission from the university, students can use a small number of courses from other institutions to complete their degree requirements.

 Dalhousie University in Nova Scotia offers undergraduate degree programs by distance in Nursing and Social Work.
 They also offer university diploma and certificate programs as well as some graduate level degrees.

 Lakehead University in Ontario offers undergraduate degrees available completely online through distance study including a Bachelor of Arts (general study) and Bachelor of Science in Nursing (Post-RN) for registered nurses.
 They also offer select graduate degrees at the master’s and doctorate levels.

-Laurentian University in Ontario offers a Bachelor of Science in Nursing (Post-RN) entirely by distance.
+Laurentian University in Ontario offers a selection of online and distance courses.
 CVU member school.